iver56/cross-adaptive-audio/README.md

                         Novelty fitness ignores the objective and optimizes for novelty.
 Mixed fitness chooses a random fitness evaluator for each generation.
-  --neural-input-mode {a,ab,b,s}
+  --neural-mode {a,ab,b,s,targets}
-                        What to use as neural input.
-Mode a: target sound.
-                        Mode ab: target sound and input sound.
-Mode b: input sound.
+                        Mode a: target sound is neural input.
+Mode ab: target sound and input sound is neural input.
+Mode b: input sound is neural input.
 Mode s: static input, i.e. only bias.
-  --effect EFFECT_NAME  The name of the sound effect to use.
-See the effects
-                        folder for options.
+Mode targets: evolve targets separately for each timestep, with only static input --effect EFFECT_NAME  The name of the sound effect to use.
+See the effects folder for options.
   --fs-neat [FS_NEAT]   Use FS-NEAT (automatic feature selection)